Sprout Logo

 It was the two years at Garagistes that transformed Tom into the chef he is today.
 It “opened it up as a career path for me, and made it apparent it wasn’t just about slapping food on a plate and flirting with waitresses.. and being a ratbag.
 It was actually about having some credibility, learning about food and being a part of what now in Tassie is a movement.”

-Tom also worked at MONA and Franklin, and together with partner Whitney now runs Tom McHugos, which has a nose-to-tail philosophy and an emphasis on locally grown, seasonal vegetables.
-Vegetables will certainly be a hero of the entrée he will be serving at Growing Good.
+Tom also worked at MONA and Franklin, and together with partner Whitney ran Tom McHugos, with it’s famed nose-to-tail philosophy and an emphasis on locally grown, seasonal vegetables.

 meet the producers & produce on show during growing good